n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.onfleet.md

 # Onfleet

-The Onfleet node allows you to automate work in Onfleet, and integrate Onfleet with other applications. n8n has built-in support for a wide range of Onfleet features, including creating and deleting admins on Onfleet as well as retrieving organizations' details.
+The Onfleet node allows you to automate work in Onfleet, and integrate Onfleet with other applications. n8n has built-in support for a wide range of Onfleet features, including creating and deleting tasks in Onfleet as well as retrieving organizations' details.

 On this page, you'll find a list of operations the Onfleet node supports and links to more resources.